 - Incense/Candles/Air Fresheners

 Remember that not everyone who uses weed will develop an addiction, and individual experiences with the drug may vary.
 Even so, if someone exhibits multiple warning signs of abuse, it may indicate the need for professional weed addiction treatment.

 As with any drug, short-term and long-term marijuana abuse can both result in addiction and cause severe symptoms.
 These symptoms may dissipate after use stops, but some, such as mental impairment, can persist even after a user has quit using.
 Adverse effects of heavy marijuana use and addiction include:7

 - Altered brain development (especially when used in early adolescence)

 - Increased risk of psychosis disorders

 The more intense the use, the more prevalent the dangers.
-A person who began using marijuana in their adolescence is at great risk of suffering from complications with brain development and function.3 If you fall into this category, you can avoid future health risks by receiving marijuana abuse treatment.
+A person who began using marijuana in their adolescence is at great risk of suffering from complications with brain development and function.7 If you fall into this category, you can avoid future health risks by receiving treatment for marijuana addiction.

 If you or a loved one is battling substance abuse, help is available.
-Contact us today for more information about our cannabis addiction treatment and our other rehab programs.
+Contact Clearbrook Treatment Centers today for more information about our cannabis addiction treatment and additional chemical dependency services.

 - NIH – Prevalence of Marijuana Use Disorders in the United States Between 2001-2002 and 2012-2013

 - NIH – Likelihood of developing an alcohol and cannabis use disorder during youth: association with recent use and age